GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 For this project, we will use all the services from the same provider.
 This is, from raw and flat file/object storage up to the execution of the analytics, this provider will be `Microsoft Azure`.
 All of these services to be utilized are mentioned within the previous section [Architecture of the Data Pipeline](#architecture-of-the-data-pipeline).

-In terms of coding, we will mainly be using `Apache Spark` with `Python` as the analytics engine to power the compute cluster and SQL warehouse when performing the Transformation and Analytic works, respectively.
+In terms of coding, we will mainly be using `Python` within `Apache Spark` as the analytics engine to power the compute cluster and SQL warehouse when performing the Transformation and Analytic works, respectively.

+At the end of the project, we will also run some queries in `SQL` to get some quick graphs and figures.

 [Back to Table of Contents](#table-of-contents)